virgili0/Virgilio/Topics/statistics-fundamentals.md

 The set of methods and techniques used in descriptive statistics makes it possible to express the information contained in a set of data by means of graphs and particular numerical indicators.

-Moreover, with the techniques of investigation of descriptive statistics, it is possible to verify the adaptation of the experimental data to an assigned theoretical model, as well as to carry out comparative analyses between data sets.
+Moreover, with the techniques of investigation of descriptive statistics, it is possible to verify the adaptation of the experimental data to an assigned theoretical model, as well as to carry out comparative analyses between datasets.

 Descriptive statistics are widely used in economics, demography, medicine, and in all-natural sciences.